guyandtheworld/recession/README.md

 ## So what does this project do.

 Basically we have a small web app here where we fetch the interest rates daily from the stlouisfed API for the 3 Year and 5 Year bonds.
-We then calculate the difference in the interest dates, it's very much near to impossible to actually predict a recession so basically this is just for speculation.
+We then calculate the difference in the interest dates and forecast it using a D3.js

+#### It's very much near to impossible to actually predict a recession so basically this is just for speculation.

 We use the Facebook's Prophet library to do a simple time series forecasting on this data by extrapolating the curve to speculate when the next recession would happen based on the Yield Curve.